Autopsy picture of John McBean

 To profane a dead body by cutting it to pieces has always seemed, at least to our Western eyes, an act of bestial brutality.
 It is one thing to do murder.
 It is quite another to destroy the murder victim's identity, and this is the effect of dismemberment.
-(Dr. William R. Maples, forensic anthropologist, in Dead Men Do Tell Tales, pg.
+(Dr. William R. Maples, Dead Men Do Tell Tales, pg.
 61)

 In the exhibit, When Did They Die?, we saw that bodies fall apart in advanced stages of decomposition, when the connective tissue in the joints withers away.
 Unless moved by another force, the body parts in such a corpse retain their original relationship, although now disconnected.